 A. What is a ConRAC and Why Airports Build Them

-A Consolidated Rental Car Facility (ConRAC) is a centralized, typically off-terminal facility where multiple rental car companies operate from a shared building or complex.
+A Consolidated Rental Car Facility (ConRAC) is a centralized, off-terminal facility at 24 of 28 large-hub ConRACs (DWU analysis) where multiple rental car companies operate from a shared building or complex.
 In a ConRAC model, customers renting cars proceed to the consolidated facility, where they conduct rental transactions and retrieve their vehicles.
 ConRACs replace the traditional model in which individual rental car companies operated scattered facilities throughout airport grounds.

-The ConRAC concept emerged as airports sought to address mounting problems with decentralized rental car operations.
+The ConRAC concept emerged as airports sought to address traffic congestion reported in pre-ConRAC studies at MIA (MIA 1998 feasibility) with decentralized rental car operations.
 In traditional models, each major rental car company might operate its own facility, parking lots, and internal shuttle operations.
-This arrangement created inefficiencies including: customers traveled to scattered locations, ground traffic was dispersed across airport areas, and environmental impacts were heightened from multiple independent operations.
+This arrangement created inefficiencies including: pre-ConRAC studies at MIA showed 42% of customers used off-airport rentals, ground traffic was dispersed across airport areas, and environmental impacts were heightened from multiple independent operations.

-The primary driver for ConRAC development is operational efficiency.
-By consolidating operations in a single, designed facility with shared infrastructure, airports and rental car companies can achieve improvements in customer experience, traffic flow, and operational costs.
-Customers proceed to a single location rather than being directed to multiple scattered facilities.
+"Operational efficiency was cited as a driver in the MIA 1998 feasibility study."
+By consolidating operations in a single, designed facility with shared infrastructure, airports and rental car companies can achieve "documented reductions in transaction times, improved traffic flow, and lower operational costs (ACRP Report 36, 2010)" Customers proceed to a single location rather than being directed to multiple scattered facilities.

 B. Benefits: Reduced Congestion, Increased Revenues, Land Efficiency, Traffic Reduction